Lemon Group’s Cybercriminal Businesses Built on Preinfected Devices

 We will continue to monitor these devices and deployments for updates and changes as we have yet to confirm if all these groups are connected to Lemon Group.

 The same company that produces the firmware components for mobile phones also produces similar components for Android Auto, a mobile app similar to an Android smartphone used on vehicles’ dashboard information and entertainment units.
 This widens and creates the possibility that there might be some in-car entertainment systems that are already infected.
 However, as of this writing we have not identified any device firmware confirmed to be infected with this specific malware payload.

-We identified and analyzed a large number of firmware images for a variety of mobile devices.
-Since we could monitor our telemetry data for communication exchanges with C&C servers of either of the supply chain groups, we could more accurately identify potential candidates of preinfected devices, locate, and analyze the firmware stock images (if such were available) to see if we could spot any infected artifacts.
+We identified and analysed a large number of firmware images for a variety of mobile devices.
+Since we could monitor our telemetry data for communication exchanges with C&C servers of either of the supply chain groups, we could more accurately identify potential candidates of preinfected devices, locate, and analyse the firmware stock images (if such were available) to see if we could spot any infected artefacts.